jasonbayton/11ty/_src/blog/2025/01/new-for-enterprise-android-16.md

 This _feels_, and not just because of the example used, like it'll make the lives of Gemini, ChatGPT, and many other assistant application developers far easier.
 What I _don't_ get from the example offered is how to target apps.
 I could have Keep, Obsidian, and several other apps offering a function to create a note.
 I'm sure this will be explained in due course though (if it isn't already and I just missed it).

-For enterprise, Google has added a few restrictions on app functions.
-They can be disabled outright and disabled cross-profile.
-Hopefully we'll see similar to Credential Manager and Widget APIs, that allow a block with package exclusions.
+For enterprise, Google has added a few restrictions on app functions; they can currently be disabled outright, and disabled cross-profile.
+I'm hopeful we'll see this ecpand to follow Credential Manager and Widget APIs that allow a block with package exclusions for greater control.
+We'll see.

 ## Disallow NFC radio